jpallari/dotfiles/README.md

 ## Awesome WM

-The window manager I use on Linux these days.
+The window manager I use these days.

 - Some keymappings are similar to ones used in [dwm][].
 - Volume control widget mostly ripped from [Vicious][].